OksanaIukhymchuk/rsschool-cv/cv.md

 C1, I majored in translating and teaching English.
 I have over 20 years of experience in communicating with native speakers and teaching in English.
 - - -
 ### **Code Example**
 *I have written the code for this game fully by myself.
-A player needs to combine syllables in order to make words seen in the pictures.
+A player needs to combine syllables to make words seen in the pictures.
 If the word is correct, they can see a picture next to it and a checkmark.
 But if the word is incorrect, it is marked wrong.
 They can keep working and checking their work until they make all the words.*
 #### **It can be played here: [Match Syllables Game](https://ilearnrussian.net/alphabet/drag-drop/drag-drop-syllables_al1.html)**
 ![Match Syllables Game](match-syllables-game.png)
 #### Part 1